aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/watermark-and-background/delete-background/_index.md

 keywords: "Delete background on an Excel workbook."
 description: "Aspose.Cells Cloud REST API support deleting background on an Excel workbook on an Excel file.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 170
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Delete background on an Excel workbook
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Delete background on an Excel workbook
 ---

 This REST API indicates to delete background on an Excel workbook.